LuminesenceProject/Luminesence-Website/README.md

 2) Than after installing, click extract.
 3) The main page is called "index.html"

-If you need a bookmark, drag this link for a minified version of hacks.
-"LumiJS"
+If you need a bookmark, drag this link for a minified version of hacks. "https://github.com/LuminesenceProject/Luminesence-Website/blob/main/Luminesence%20Website/bookmarklet.js"

 note: loading times are slow